gomtl/golangmontreal.org/content/sponsorship.md

 ### Why sponsor

-Golang Montréal is strongly committed to providing value and exposure to our sponsors.
-Sponsorships also help us to keep the events free of charge: a key point of our success.
+Golang Montréal is strongly committed to providing value and exposure for our sponsors.
+Sponsorships help us keep the events free of charge: a key point in our success.

 By sponsoring Golang Montréal, you will: